Panama: Tropical Ecology, Marine Ecosystems, and Biodiversity Conservation

 Explore Panama’s extraordinary biodiversity and the effects of human interactions with the environment.

-- A seven-week period in which students conduct field studies throughout Panama and part of Costa Rica;
+- A seven-week period in which students conduct field studies throughout Panama and part of Costa Rica

-- A four-week Independent Study Project (ISP) period in which students focus on original research of their own choosing (see below as well as the coursework page for more information on the ISP).
+- A four-week Independent Study Project (ISP) period in which students focus on original research of their own choosing (see below as well as the coursework page for more information on the ISP)

 Live in Panama’s vibrant capital and largest city.

-During their homestay in Panama City, students participate in field excursions and attend lectures by local professors and professionals on a variety of subjects related to development and conservation, such as community forestry and the environmental impact of current political and social events.
+During their homestay in Panama City, students participate in field excursions and attend lectures by local professors and professionals on a variety of subjects related to development and conservation, such as community forestry and the environmental impacts of current political and social events.
 Students are also immersed in Spanish language study through intensive language classes and daily interaction with their host families.
-This four-week period helps students become acclimated to Panamanian culture and introduces them to the relevant issues of development and conservation in the tropics.
+This three-week period helps students become acclimated to Panamanian culture and introduces them to the relevant issues of development and conservation in the tropics.

 Improve your field study techniques through hands-on fieldwork at world-renowned research institutions.